EugeneGaiworonski/The-art-of-C/README.md

 REVERSE.C
 --

-Reads a string from the user and prints it in reverse order using recursion
+Description: Reads a string from the user and prints it in reverse order using recursion

+STRLEN.C
+--

+Description: Counts the number of characters in a string recursively